-We highly recommend that community groups apply for this funding and pulled together some Frequently Asked Questions that can help with your application.
-Please email us at email@example.com to receive the FAQs.
+We highly recommend that community groups apply for this funding and developed some Frequently Asked Questions that can help with your application.
+Click here to view our FAQs.

 6. Funding available to Sports and recreational clubs (now closed)Sport NZ is proud to be partnering with New Zealand’s Regional Sports Trusts to administer the Sport NZ Community Resilience Fund (Phase 2).
 The fund will be open for applications from 3 August to 4 September 2020 and aims to provide financial support to play, active recreation or sport organisations who are experiencing financial hardship in the period 1 July to 30 September 2020, as a result of COVID-19.
 Find out more about who can apply and how.

 7. MSD – Food Secure Communities funding (now closed)

 Northland Community FoundationNorthland Community Foundation has created the Northland COVID-19 Emergency Response Fund (Northland COVID-19 Fund).
 Funding will go towards essential services supporting their most vulnerable Northland communities dealing with COVID-19.
 Click here for more information or contact firstname.lastname@example.org directly.

 Waikato Community Funders GroupOver $3m in funding has been announced by the Waikato Community Funders Group to support non-profit organisations working on the frontline to help vulnerable people affected by COVID-19.
 Due to the need for rapid response, the application process has been fast-tracked and groups can make just one application through Trust Waikato, which is then shared with the Waikato Community Funders Group.
 For more information about how to apply contact Dennis Turton, Chief Executive, Trust Waikato, 027 482 1206, email@example.com